On concentric fractal spheres and spiral shells: Final Remarks

 \section{Final Remarks}

 Suppose $S_0=f(S(0,1))\subset \R^d$ is a topological sphere, where $f:\R^d\rightarrow \R^d$ is a homeomorphism, and $x_0$ is a point lying in the interior of the topological ball $f(B(0,1))$.
 We address the existence of a concentric sphere collection generated by $S_0$, regardless of the value of $\dim_B S_0\in [d-1,d]$.
 Since $f(B(0,1))$ is an open set, there is a maximal open ball lying in $f(B(0,1))$, centered at $x_0$ and of radius $r_1>0$.
-Set $g_1$ to be a similarity such that $x_0\in g_1(B(0,1))\subset B(x_0,r_1)$.
+Set $g_1$ to be a similarity, say of ratio $r_1/100$, such that $x_0\in g_1(B(0,1))\subset B(x_0,r_1)$.
 Repeating the same argument for $g_1(B(0,1))$ and iterating infinitely many times, we construct a sequence of similarities $\{g_n\}_{n\in \N}$ that contracts $S_0$ into the point $x_0$, i.e., a concentric sphere collection centered at $x_0$ and generated by $S_0$.
-However, by Theorem \ref{thm: no p-pol concentric sphere coll}, we have established that the similarity ratios of $g_n$ cannot be comparable to any sequence of the form $n^{-p}$, for any $p>0$, unless $\dim_B S_0=d-1$.
-Thus, in the case $\dim_B S_0\in (d-1,d)$, the sequence $a_n$ in the constructed example has to converge to $0$ faster than $n^{-p}$ does.
+However, by Theorem \ref{thm: no p-pol concentric sphere coll}, we have established that the similarity ratios of $g_n$ cannot be comparable to any sequence of the form $n^{-p}$, for any $p>0$, { unless $\lodimB S_0=d-1$.
+Thus, in the case $\lodimB S_0\in (d-1,d]$,} the sequence $a_n$ in the constructed example has to converge to $0$ faster than $n^{-p}$ does.
 Note that in such situations, the convergence is typically too fast for any dimension notion to trace ``fractalness" in the collection.
 For instance, following the method of the proof of Theorem \ref{thm: A-spec of S_p}, it can be shown that a concentric sphere collection with sequence $a_n=e^{-n}$ has Assouad spectrum (and, similarly, Assouad dimension) equal to $\dim_B S_0$.
 A natural question motivated by this discussion is to try and fully characterize the topological spheres $S_0$ from which a polynomially concentric collection can be generated.
-Given a topological sphere $S_0\subset \R^d$, Theorem \ref{thm: no p-pol concentric sphere coll} shows that $\dim_B S_0=d-1$ is a necessary condition, but is it sufficient?
-Namely, if $\dim_B S_0=d-1$, can we polynomially contract $S_0$ into a point using similarities?
-If the answer to this question is positive in general, are there specific restrictions imposed on the degree $p$ of the polynomial rate $n^{-p}$, based on properties of $S_0$?
+Given a topological sphere $S_0\subset \R^d$, Theorem \ref{thm: no p-pol concentric sphere coll} shows that $\lodimB S_0=d-1$ is a necessary condition.
+If $\lodimB S_0=d-1$, under what conditions can we polynomially contract $S_0$ into a point using similarities?
+Are there specific restrictions imposed on the degree $p$ of the polynomial rate $n^{-p}$, based on properties of $S_0$?